-Marriage meetings are better than Dating because they allow you to find out everything about a person within days, in a semi formal setting, what they are really bringing to the table without vesting your heart & time into the relationship.
+Marriage meetings are a very formal way of dating and thats why they work better than regular Dating because they allow you to find out everything about a person within days, in a semi formal setting, what they are really bringing to the table without vesting your heart & time into the relationship.
 You get to ask tough questions like, would they like children, when and how many?
 Can you cook and whose going to be paying the bills?
 All without looking crazy or being judged.

 Below is a proper in detailed explanation.

 A Marriage Meeting is where your potential partner and yourself, plus two additional people get together in order to learn about each other.
 The questions in this guide will be how you learn about each other without missing anything important.
 Just as a pilot has a checklist before takeoff you have a checklist before getting married.
 You don’t have to understand how it works, just have faith that it does and should you prevail and still marry this person opposite you then I can promise you that you will have a very high chance of a successful & content marriage.